West Heath, London

 West Heath is an area of South East London within the London Borough of Bexley.
 It lies south of Abbey Wood and north of Welling.

 Transport

 West Heath is served by three Transport for London bus services that connect it with areas including Bexleyheath, Abbey Wood, Erith, Woolwich, Thamesmead and North Greenwich.
 The nearest rail link to the area is at Abbey Wood station.

+Politics and government

+West Heath is part of the Erith and Thamesmead constituency for elections to the House of Commons of the United Kingdom, currently represented by Abena Oppong-Asare from the Labour Party.

+West Heath is part of the West Heath ward for elections to Bexley London Borough Council.